What Is Japanese Strawberry Shortcake?

 Japanese strawberry shortcake is especially popular in Japan during the Christmas season.
 Because of this, the cake sometimes goes by the name “Japanese Christmas Cake” or “kurisumasu keki”.
 According to blogger Jamie of Drive Me Hungry, its red and white colors represent the colors of Christmas!

-Why You Should Make This Japanese Strawberry Shortcake Recipe
+Why You Should Make The Recipe

 Here are all the reasons to make Japanese strawberry shortcake:

-This Japanese strawberry shortcake recipe is small batch.
+The recipe is small batch.